delete/estofadora/README.md

 This project was made for my grandfather's business (who does not have so much contact with tech), which is an upholsterer.
 So i tried to keep as simple as possible.

-Feel free to contribute and if you have any quention, open an issue and we'll discust.
+Feel free to contribute and if you have any quention, open an issue and we'll discuss.

 > As the product was made for an brazilian, the whole system is in Portuguese.